kalekundert/wellmap/docs/file_format.rst

 File format
 ***********

-The basic organization of a :mod:`bio96` file is as follows: first you specify a group of wells, then you specify the experimental parameters associated with those wells.
+The basic organization of a :mod:`wellmap` file is as follows: first you specify a group of wells, then you specify the experimental parameters associated with those wells.
 For example, the following snippet specifies that well A1 has a concentration of 100: